This Too Shall Pass

 Life is made up of highs and lows and it always will be.
 When you are low sometimes you forget about the highs, but they will return.
 In this sense I find that this statement can bring comfort.

 Unfortunately, good times will pass too

 You could look at this as a negative, but knowing that all things will pass makes me appreciate the good things in life even more when I have them.
 It doesn’t matter whether it’s people, relationships, experiences, things, or life in general.
-If you know something really good won’t last forever then it makes sense to enjoy it and make the most of it while you have it because this too shall pass.
-And also to be grateful for it!
+If you know something really good won’t last forever then it makes sense to enjoy it and make the most of it while you have it because: this too shall pass.

-These days when we refer to someone as being ‘detached’ we probably aren’t being complimentry.
+These days when we refer to someone as being ‘detached’ we probably aren’t being complimentary.
 But detachment was taught by the ancient Yogis as a key to life.

 Detachment is not some cold, unemotional state but rather a pleasant, peaceful, way of existing.
 It’s not so much a matter of being aloof and uninvolved with life, but rather embracing it fully and completely, and then allowing things to move on when the time is right.

 If someone was able to fully live their life like this they would not to get caught up in the ups and downs of life.
 They would instead let them wash over them knowing that they would experience both at different times.